Prerna-Shekhawat3/MachineLearning/Day32->Batch_Gradient_Descent/readme.md

 # Batch Gradient Descent-> This is the traditinal technique which works well for smaller dataset .

+# Here we take arbitary value of m and b to get the correct value.
 ## m=100,b=-120

     class GDRegressor: